Gwaii Haanas National Park Reserve and Haida Heritage Site: Flora

 The west coast of Gwaii Haanas can receive over 4000 mm of rain annually.
 Extreme exposure to wind and rain makes the forests on the west coast boggy and stunted, and tree species are dominated by western red cedar and hemlock.
 Forests of the leeward (eastern) side of Gwaii Haanas are classic coastal temperate rainforest.
 Dominant overstory species include large western hemlock, Sitka spruce and western red cedar trees.

 Fauna

 Distinct island flora and fauna have evolved over thousands of years.
 Species here often differ from those found on the mainland.
-Many common continental species are not found on the islands, or have evolved into unique subspecies such as the black bear which is larger than its mainland cousin.
+Many common continental species are not found on the islands, or have evolved into unique subspecies such as the Haida Gwaii black bear which is larger than its mainland cousin.
 Other species have been introduced relatively recently, such as the Sitka deer, ermine, raccoon, squirrel and beaver.
 Introduced species now exist in large numbers, much to the detriment of native plants and animals.

 An estimated 750,000 seabirds nest along the shoreline of Gwaii Haanas from May through August.
 Many are burrow-nesters, such as the rhinoceros auklet, ancient murrelet and tufted puffin.
 Bald eagles are a common sight and nest in trees along the coastline.
 Because the islands are situated along the Pacific Flyway, dozens of species of migrating birds stop here in spring and fall.